Alohomora! Unlock this Harry Potter Easter egg on Facebook

-Do you solemnly swear you up to no good?
+Do you solemnly swear you're up to no good?
 If so, Facebook has a treat in store for you.

 Post a Harry Potter-related status update and you might see a magic wand appear casting a spell over your text.
 But pay heed to what you type.
 As Professor Dumbledore himself once said: "Words are, in my not-so-humble opinion, our most inexhaustible source of magic."

-The Easter egg is activated if you include the words "Harry Potter", "Gryffindor", "Ravenclaw", "Hufflepuff" or "Slytherin" in your status update.
-Include any of the house names in there and they'll show up in house colors.
+The Easter egg is activated if you include the words "Harry Potter," "Gryffindor," "Ravenclaw," "Hufflepuff" or "Slytherin" in your status update.
+Those house names will show up in house colors.

 Click the wand again, and the magic will never stop.